 Toggle see/see also – Toggles a cross-reference from see to see also and vice versa with a single keystroke

-New child heading, take locators – Creates a new subheading with the first locator of the current main heading.
-That locator is removed from the main heading.
+Create subheadings from locators – Creates a new subheading for each locator of the current main heading.
+The locators are then removed from the main heading.

 Consume Subheadings – removes all subheadings of the current main heading (or subheading), and adds the locators of all those subheadings to the main heading.

 Split – Allows you to automatically split entries according to a split delimiter and a split delimiter count in order to create new index entries with a single keystroke.
 Example: Split this one entry “Wilson, Samual R., Roberts, John H.”, into these two entries: “Wilson, Samual R.” and “Roberts, John H.” Note: If there are more than two names, just keep executing the command until all names have been split into new entries.

 Create Reciprocal Xref – Creates a Reciprocal cross-reference with a single keystroke.
 Example: Given this entry: "American Society for Indexing. see also Indexing Societies" SI7 will create a new entry like this: "Indexing Societies. see also American Society for Indexing."

 Copy/Cut/Paste/Delete Heading – You can now cut, copy, paste, and delete entire headings (which include all of their subheadings) with a single keystroke.